 Staying Safe at Home

-For more information on purchasing one of our life-saving personal alarms, send an email at email@example.com or speak to one of our friendly advisers on 0800 999 0400.
+We hope you've enjoyed this list of smartphone apps for older people.
+Technology has so much to offer elderly people today - especially when it comes to personal alarms.
+Personal alarms are an effective and reliable way for older people to maintain their independence at home.
+For more information or to order one of our life-saving alarms, speak to one of our friendly advisers on 0800 999 0400.
 Alternatively, complete our contact us form and we will get back to you as soon as possible.